FazeelMakhri01/AWS-SAA-Notes/High Availability and Scalability.md

-# ⚙️ Section 8: High Availability and Scalability
+# ⚙️ High Availability and Scalability

 ---